regindex/finite-automata-partition-refinement/README.md

 ### Input

-The tool takes in input an automaton either in .dot format, the initial state must the one with the smallest id (see below for an example),
+This tool takes in input an automaton in .dot format; the source state must the one with the smallest id (see below for an example),
 ```
 strict digraph {
   S1 -> S2 [ label = 0 ];